Festool vs Makita Track Saw: Comparison and Review

 For high-powered cutting tools like these track saw selections, it’s important to get models with reliable dust ports.
 And while both units have dust collection systems with similar dimensions, Makita’s inserts don’t get in the way of other knobs, unlike Festool.

-If tool safety tops your list, we’re sure you’ll find Festool’s riving knives as they prevent rip cuts that often lead to kickback.
+If tool safety tops your list, I’m sure you’ll like Festool’s riving knives as they prevent rip cuts that often lead to kickback.
 It helps keep the piece in place so it wouldn’t engage with the blade’s teeth.

 Read Next: Which is the Better Tool Maker: Sidchrome or Kincrome